threadly/threadly/README.md

 For a complete list of features in threadly please view the features page on the wiki:

 https://github.com/threadly/threadly/wiki/Threadly-Features

+## Current Project Status

+Launched in May 2013, Threadly is a mature library employed in a range of production environments.
+Over the last decade, it has evolved in tandem with advancements in Java concurrency.
+With Java's recent introduction of Virtual Threads, some of the pooling concerns that Threadly initially addressed have become less critical.
+However, Threadly still offers unique benefits depending on specific use cases.
+While the rate of significant updates has slowed in the past year, the emphasis has shifted to ensuring stability and maturity.
+The project continues to be actively maintained.

+## Library Tool Highlights

 -- General Concurrency Tools --